The Dominican Republic's visa policy outlines the nationalities that enjoy visa-free access and those requiring a visa before entry.

 - A valid passport (covering the entire stay)

-- Proof of financial solvency (bank letters, employment contracts, etc.)
+- Proof of enough funds (bank statements, employment contract, etc.)

 - Hotel reservations and flight tickets